NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 Handling CCD Boundary Artifacts
 -------------------------------

+DigitalGlobe/Maxar WorldView images :cite:`digital-globe:camera`
-Digital Globe World View images :cite:`digital-globe:camera` may exhibit slight subpixel artifacts which manifest themselves as discontinuities in the 3D terrain obtained using ASP.
-We provide a tool named ``wv_correct``, that can largely correct such artifacts for World View-1 and World View-2 images for most TDI.
+may exhibit slight subpixel artifacts which manifest themselves as discontinuities in the 3D terrain obtained using ASP.
+We provide a tool named ``wv_correct``, that can largely correct such artifacts for World View-1 and WorldView-2 images for most TDI.
 It can be invoked as follows::

        > wv_correct image_in.ntf image.xml image_out.tif